Georgia's 14th congressional district

 Georgia's 14th congressional district is a United States congressional district in Georgia.
-The district is currently represented by Republican Marjorie Taylor Greene.
+It has been represented by Republican Clay Fuller since April 2026.
 Located in Northwest Georgia, it was created following the 2010 census, when the state gained a 14th seat in the U.S. House of Representatives.
 With a Cook Partisan Voting Index of R+19, it is the most Republican congressional district in Georgia.

 The district is mostly rural and exurban in character, though it extends into Atlanta's northern fringe and much of the Georgia side of the Chattanooga area.
 Like most of north Georgia, it has turned almost solidly Republican.
-While conservative Democrats held most local offices and state legislative seats in what is now the 14th well into the 1990s, today there are almost no elected Democrats above the county level.
-The Democrats only nominated a candidate in one of the first three elections after the district was created, and have only managed as much as 30 percent of the vote twice, in 2022 and 2024.
+While conservative Democrats held most local offices and state legislative seats in what is now the 14th well into the 1990s, today there are very few elected Democrats above the county level.
+The most notable being the election of Lisa Campbell to Georgia House of Representatives District 35 in November of 2022.